 How do I contact the SAS Office of Advising and Academic Services?

-The SAS Advising Centers will continue to offer academic advising and assistance by providing students with multiple options, even though our physical offices are closed.
+The SAS Advising Centers will continue to offer academic advising and assistance by providing students with multiple options.

 How do I set up a video/audio appointment with an advisor?

 Advisors are available for video/audio appointments via WebEx or Zoom Meetings.